curiostegui/Instacart-customer-segmentation-analysis/README.md

 ## Approach

 - Analyzed 70,000+ customer orders and product purchased using Python.
+- Performed Principal Component Analysis (PCA) with K-Means clustering to reduce dimensionality and group customers based on their shopping habits.
 - Applied RFM analysis (Recency, Frequency, Monetary) to measure customer value.
 Adapted item counts as a proxy for spending value.
-- Performed Principal Component Analysis (PCA) with K-Means clustering to reduce dimensionality and group customers based on their shopping habits.
+- Utilized a decision tree algorithm alongside the RFM values, to improve interpretability of the clustering results and help understand the unique behaviors of each customer profile.
 - Built Dashboard in Tableau to visualize customer segments, top products and department-level insights.

 ## Key Insights